 We offer education programming within four overarching themes:

 Everyone has the right to know their rights.
-We offer education about the immigration system and its policies in order to support immigrants to claim more agency as they navigate their legal cases.
+We offer education about the immigration system, access to social services, and tenant rights in order to support immigrants to claim more agency in their daily life.
 Our workshops respond to changing policy and requests of our community members.
-We rely on collaborations with local legal partners and are always exploring ways to democratize the exclusive power of legal vocabulary and practice.
+This education is accomplished through collaborations with local organizations.

 Community-led, relational, multicultural organizing